Back to: SQL Server Tutorial For Beginners and Professionals

 SELECT ID, Name, DOB, dbo.CalculateAge(DOB) AS Age FROM Employee

-Let’s see how to use the user-defined SQL Server Scalar function (CalculateAge) in the where clause of an SQL Query
+Let’s see how to use the user-defined Scalar Valued function (CalculateAge) in the where clause of an SQL Query.
+Let’s find out the details of those employees whose age is greater than 31.
+At the current date, we have two employees whose age is greater than 31.

 A stored procedure can also accept the DOB of an employee and return the age but we cannot use a stored procedure in a select clause or where clause.
 This is one of the differences between a function and a stored procedure.
-In our upcoming articles as we progress we will discuss more differences between them.
+In our upcoming articles, we will discuss more differences between them.

 CREATE PROCEDURE spCalcualateAge(@DOB DATE) AS BEGIN DECLARE @AGE INT SET @AGE =DATEDIFF(YEAR, @DOB,GETDATE())- CASE WHEN (MONTH(@DOB)>MONTH(GETDATE()))OR (MONTH(@DOB)=MONTH(GETDATE())AND DAY(@DOB)>DAY(GETDATE())) THEN 1 ELSE 0 END SELECT @AGE END --Execute Execute spCalcualateAge '02/29/1988'